How to Move OS to Another Drive | Updated Easiest Way

 Conclusion

-On this page, we covered a complete process of guiding you to switch system disk and move/transfer OS to new hard drive or SSD without reinstalling OS and applications using EaseUS Disk Copy.
-It can help you transfer your OS to a new hard drive with a few simple clicks without reinstalling Windows, losing data, or performing a system image recovery.
+On this page, we covered how to move OS to another drive by performing disk cloning, backup and restore, and clean installation.
+If you want a way without reinstalling the OS and applications, use EaseUS Disk Copy.
+It can help you transfer your OS to a new hard drive with a few simple clicks without reinstalling Windows or losing data.

 In addition, it can also help you resize your disk partition during the cloning process and create a WinPE boot disk to help you boot your computer.
+Also, remember to follow the OS drive setup guide, making Windows bootable on the new drive.
 Just download it to your PC to explore its practical features.

 Free Download